A study of the Genesis Flood account and related questions. From the March 2010 Creation Answers Newsletter

 They must have come up with some unique solutions to all sorts of problems and needs, to allow them to survive for over a year in the Ark.
 Woodmorappe, for example, shows that even assuming Noah did not collect any water from rain, storing enough water for his family and the animals would only take up about 9 percent of the volume of the Ark.
 Woodmorappe also estimates that approximately 11 to 15 percent of the Ark would have been used for storing food for animals, including hay and hay substitutes.
 Many animals could have been fed special diets while on the Ark, for reducing the amount of hay that would have to be stored or for other practical reasons.
 Even animals that are normally meat eaters today, can survive for a time as vegetarians, when necessary.
 Though we do not know everything about how the Ark and how Noah’s family managed to live on it for so long, the problems are not insurmountable.
 God was able to prepare Noah for a job such as this and to bring him and his family through the catastrophe.

 What would the Flood have been like?
 The first 40 days I suspect was especially intense and widespread rain.
 Also during this time it seems likely there were many geological catastrophic events taking place.
-During the 40 days and continuing for some weeks after probably, there were severe storms, volcanic eruptions, impacts from space, large hurricanes, tsunami’s from earthquakes and tectonic events in the ocean, the continent (or continents) may have been breaking up, and the sky would have become dark.
+During the 40 days and continuing for some weeks after probably, there were severe storms, volcanic eruptions, occassional impacts from space, large hurricanes, tsunami’s from earthquakes and tectonic events in the ocean, the continent (or continents) may have been breaking up, and the sky would have become dark.
 Impacts would have put large quantities of material into the stratosphere, blocking some of the light to the Earth’s surface and causing temperatures to drop, possibly for a few months.
 Over half of the time Noah’s family were in the Ark, they were sitting on top of the mountain waiting for the water level to go down.
 I suspect it was not very comfortable in the Ark for a number of weeks at least early in the event.
 It would have been impossible for people to survive for long outside the Ark.
 If you imagine all the various types of natural disasters we have heard of throughout history, all happening at the same time throughout the world, that is probably what the Flood was like.
 It is a frightening thing to consider.
 God did not promise Noah that he would be comfortable, but God did give Noah a way to survive.

 The post-Flood period would have been difficult as well for Noah and his family.
 The Earth was no longer always such a pleasant environment, there were wild changes in climate and now they had to experience harsh weather.
 There were occasional volcanic eruptions, sometimes enormous ones that would partially block sunlight over large regions.
 There may have been occasional impacts from space as well during this period, though probably in decreasing frequency.
 It would probably not be unusual for Noah to see meteors streaking across the night sky, or even to see bright flashes on the Moon as impacts took place on the Moon.
 The warm ocean waters, due to the Flood’s tectonics and Earth movements, caused much evaporation of water into the atmosphere in the post-Flood period.
 This and climate conditions caused by volcanoes combined to cause an “ice age” period that began a few hundred years after the Flood ended and continued for a number of years.
-This ice age did not make it impossible for people to survive, but it made it more difficult.
+This ice age did not make it impossible for people to survive, but it made it more difficult in some regions.
 The harsh and changing conditions of the post-flood period made it difficult for many living things to survive.
 As a result, dinosaurs and many species went extinct during the post-flood period.
 All this is the picture that is emerging from creationist research on the Flood as a global catastrophe.
 This is what I believe Noah and his family lived through, by God’s grace and mercy.

 Go to Part 3